-Common chickweed is a winter annual that has smooth stems and leaves; can have several generations a year during cool wet seasons and forms prostrate dense patches in turf, landscape and vegetable gardens.
+Common chickweed (Stellaria media) is a winter annual that has smooth stems and leaves; can have several generations a year during cool wet seasons and forms prostrate dense patches in turf, landscape, and vegetable gardens.

-Height 3-6" in sun; up to 18" in shade.
-Young leaves opposite, egg-shaped, pointed at tip.
-Five white petals, deeply lobed giving appearance of 10 petals.
+Common chickweed grows to a height of 3-6" in sun; up to 18" in shade.
+Young leaves are opposite, egg-shaped, pointed at the tip.
+Five white petals, deeply lobed giving the appearance of 10 petals.
 Similar to mouseear chickweed, but not perennial or hairy.
 Common in turf.

 Seed dispersed in spring; germinates in fall; remain viable up to 10 years.

 Thin, weak lawn, prefers poorly drained sites but common in a wide range of soils and conditions.

 Lawn care practices